 There's a simple trick to significantly reduce the length of your mortgage and save thousands of dollars in interest: Make additional payments which are applied toward your principal.
 You can pay against principal in various ways.
 For many people,Perhaps the easiest way to organize this process is by making one extra mortgage payment a year.
 If you can't pay an extra whole payment all at once, you can divide your payment by 12 and write a check for that additional amount monthly.
 Another option is to pay a half payment every other week.
 The result is you make one additional monthly payment in a year.
 Each option produces different results, but they will all significantly shorten the length of your mortgage and lower the total interest you will pay over the life of the loan.

 It may not be possible for you to pay more every month or even every year.
 But you should remember that most mortgage contracts allow you to make additional principal payments at any time.
 You can take advantage of this provision to pay extra on your mortgage principal any time you come into extra money.
-Here's an example: a few years after buying your home, you receive a huge tax refund,a very large inheritance, or a cash gift; , investing several thousand dollars into your home's principal can shorten the period of your loan and save a huge amount on interest paid over the duration of the loan.
-For most loans, even this relatively small amount, paid early enough in the mortgage, could offer big savings in interest and duration of the loan.
+Here's an example: several years after moving into your home, you get a huge tax refund,a very large inheritance, or a cash gift; , paying a few thousand dollars into your home's principal can shorten the duration of your loan and save enormously on interest paid over the duration of the mortgage loan.
+For most loans, even a modest amount, paid early in the loan period, could offer big savings in interest and in the length of the loan.

 Do you have a question regarding a mortgage program?